quickcodes/all-in-one/README.md

 # all-in-one
+Use .exe file to run app
-Using this code you can -
+Through this code you can -
 - Arrange values in assending order.
 - cheque how many entered numbers are positive or negative.
 - find length of your name.